Skip to content

 What each package does:

-• react-markdown - Renders AI responses that include markdown
+• react-markdown → Renders AI responses with proper formatting

 import { defineConfig } from 'vite'